RaspberryPiFoundation/webdev-curriculum/en-GB/linked-rooms/index.md

 Can you decorate the games room with a background image?

-You can use:

-- The `space-invader.png` background image
+You can use the `space-invader.png` background image which is included in your project.

+You'll need to:

++ Add a `background-image:` to the `.room` CSS for the Games Room.

 The decorated room should look like this: